 Before the real-time traffic is transmitted, the RT channel should be established.
-As new real-time requests (channel establishment) are made, they go through an admission control module that determines if there is sufficient network bandwidth available to satisfy the request of the node.
+The establishment of RT channel is including request and recognition communication after the source nodes, destination nodes and switch have agreement with channel establishment.
+As new real-time requests (channel establishment) are made, they must go through an admission control module that determines if there is sufficient network bandwidth available to satisfy the request of the node.
 Admission control is the problem of deciding which requests to accept and which to reject based upon the supported QoS, with the goal of maximizing the total profit accrued by the accepted requests.
 In other words, admission control is the problem of finding a feasible solution with maximum profit.

+As for the establishment of an RT channel, each connection request is specified by two distinct nodes: the sending node and the receiving node in the network that want to communicate.
+Each transmission request has a certain bandwidth requirement and some time specification given by its starting time and its duration.
 If the network establishes a transmission request, it first decides on a path from the sending node to the receiving node of that transmission, through which the transmission is being routed.
 Then it allocates the requested amount of bandwidth and/or buffer space on all links along that path during the time period in which the transmission is active.
 The allocated resources are released when the connection is completed.